 The program spans the entire calendar year.
-Although students only take classes during the academic year (September to May), they complete lab rotations or dissertation research during the summer months.
+Although students only take classes during the academic year (September to May), they complete research rotations or dissertation research during the summer months.

 How long will it take to earn my PhD?

 The average time to completion in the NHS program is a little under 5 years.
 Statistics on admissions and graduations can be found here.

 Can I keep working while I earn my PhD?